cda-tum/mqt-debugger/docs/AssertionRefinement.rst

 ====================

 This document describes the assertion refinement methods available in MQT Debugger.
-Assertion refinement be used to improve the quality of existing :doc:`assertions <Assertions>` in the program by either moving them to earlier positions or creating new assertions that are easier to check.
+Assertion refinement can be used to improve the quality of existing :doc:`assertions <Assertions>` in the program by either moving them to earlier positions or creating new assertions that are easier to check.

 All of these methods require a :py:class:`Diagnostics <mqt.debugger.Diagnostics>` object, which can be obtained from the :py:class:`SimulationState <mqt.debugger.SimulationState>` object using
 :cpp:member:`SimulationState::getDiagnostics <SimulationStateStruct::getDiagnostics>`/:py:meth:`SimulationState.get_diagnostics <mqt.debugger.SimulationState.get_diagnostics>`.